Freiburg Vision Test ‘FrACT’

 Checking Contrast Calibration

 The right panel allows you to check on contrast calibration.
-The five buttons on top allow to select a contrast level, and the fields below show the realisable values, in Weber units on the left and in Michelson units on the right.
+The five buttons on top allow to set a contrast level, and the fields below show the realisable values, in Weber units on the left and in Michelson units on the right.
 Depending on the gamma settings, realisable contrast may well be 0% when choosing 1%.
 This is due to the luminance quantisation of only 256 possible values.
 [This will improve once I have implemented dithering.]

 Settings ▸ Gratings